jrburke/mvclib-template/README.md

 * **main.js**: the top-level JS file that pulls together the subcomponents into one object.
 Its exported value is the one used for the built, "just deliver one JS file that works with browser globals" output.
-This main.js is also used as the "main" property in the package.json that is used by npm and web project tools like volo.
+This main.js is used as the "main" property in the package.json that is used by Node and web project tools like volo.
 * **Other JS files**: implement the subcomponents of the library.
 They are stored as sibling to main.js so that they can easily be used separately by Node and AMD projects.
-* **tools**: directory containing the build script that runs in Node to generate the one JS file that can be delivered for "browser globals" projects.
+* **tools**: directory containing the Node-based build script that generates the one JS file that can be delivered for "browser globals" projects.
     * **wrap.start** and **wrap.end** implement the immediately executed
     function that sets up the built file to be usable either in an AMD or